 2. Infuse Pasta Dishes

 Add a spoonful to your pasta sauce right before serving.
-This works especially well with creamy Alfredo or tomato-based sauces.
-The pepper butter adds complexity without overpowering the dish.
+Works especially well with creamy Alfredo or tomato-based sauces.

 3. Make Restaurant-Quality Lobster Butter

 Mix pepper butter with melted lobster butter or clarified butter for an indulgent seafood experience.
-Drizzle over grilled lobster tails or crab legs for a luxurious twist.
+Drizzle over grilled lobster tails or crab legs.

 4. Boost Your Popcorn Game

-Melt some pepper butter and toss with freshly popped popcorn.
-The result?
-A movie-night snack with a sophisticated kick that will surprise your taste buds.
+Melt some pepper butter and toss with freshly popped popcorn for a movie-night snack with a sophisticated kick.

 5. Enhance Roasted Vegetables

-Toss carrots, Brussels sprouts, or sweet potatoes in a bit of pepper butter before roasting.
-The spice intensifies during baking, adding depth and a slight charred bite.
+Toss carrots, Brussels sprouts, or sweet potatoes in pepper butter before roasting.
+The spice intensifies during baking, adding depth and charred bite.

 6. DIY Compound Butter Variations

 Create custom blends by mixing pepper butter with herbs like rosemary, thyme, or citrus zest.
-Store in the freezer and slice off rounds as needed for a quick gourmet upgrade.
+Store in the freezer and slice off rounds as needed.

 7. Spicy Finishing Oil Substitute